Innovation in health care delivery

 Low secure mental health

-Our approach is centred on an evidence based model.
-With 3 separate clinical studies and a number of journal publications, our reputation is growing for clinical rigour.
+Our approach is centred on an evidence based model which is peer reviewed and internationally published.
+With 4 separate clinical studies and a number of journal publications, our reputation is growing for clinical rigour.

 An inclusive approach to clinical research

 Our approach is centred on tackling inequality so it makes sense our research methods are fully inclusive.
-Over the last 3 years we have developed a new form of inclusive monitoring which enables people with poor literacy/numeracy levels to measure their depression and anxiety levels.
-This emoji method will soon replace the PHQ format we also use.
+Over the last 6 years we have developed a new form of inclusive monitoring which enables people with poor literacy/numeracy levels to measure their depression and anxiety levels.
+Peer-reviewed and published in May 2022, this emoji method can replace the PHQ format which is commonly used internationally.
 We believe inclusive practice needs to be embedded in clinical research to prevent further exclusion of vulnerable groups.

 Down to Earth is an Approved Agored Cymru centre which means we can offer accredited outcomes to all our participants.